Table of Contents

 The arms should stretch while the torso leans slightly forward.
 Begin to slide forward while flexing your knees.
 At the end of the recovery position, you must return to the grip position.
 In this last point, the movement must be repeated, maintaining a smooth rhythm.

 Rowing Machine Technique YouTube Video

-Rowing machine that was used in that video: Concept 2 Model D
+Rowing machine that was used in this video: Concept 2 Model D

 Rowing Machine Technique Tips

-If you are a beginner you should go slowly.
-Even if your motivation is very high at the beginning, you should start at the beginning with a moderate training and with lower intensities.
+If you are a beginner, you should go slowly.
+Even if your motivation is very high at the beginning, you should start at the beginning with moderate training and with lower intensities.

-- If you suffer from chronic problems with back and/or spine – please only exercise with rowing machines only with supervision of your trainer or physicians.
-Otherwise your problems might intensify.
+- If you suffer from chronic problems with back and/or spine – please only exercise with rowing machines only with the supervision of your trainer or physicians.
+Otherwise, your problems might intensify

-- The initial impulse is explosive movement of your legs.
+- The initial impulse is an explosive movement of your legs.
 Things about how you jump on the floor.
-It is important that these muscles work at all times as this helps achieve the momentum needed to pull the handle.
+It is essential that these muscles work at all times as this helps to achieve the momentum needed to pull the handle.